4GeeksAcademy/master-javascript-programming-exercises/exercises/156-isogram/README.md

 ## 📝 Instructions:

-1. Implement a function that determines whether a string that contains only letters is an isogram.
-Assume the empty string is an isogram.
+1. The function `isogram` receives a string and returns `true` if the string is an isogram, otherwise it returns `false`.

 ## 💡 Hints: